An Eastern Mediterranean LNG hub

 A pipeline is often not an option in the Mediterranean as the sea between the islands tends to be on the deep side which makes steel tubes difficult and hence expensive to lay and operate – especially for the smallish volumes needed on one single island.
 LNG – on the other hand – would be a great solution to those islands if only – LNG could be served in smaller volumes.

-In LNG, the world has become accustomed to the very large vessel which dumps his load at the destination.
+In LNG, the world has become accustomed to the very large vessel that dumps its load at the destination.
 We are talking about volumes like 125.000 to 165.000 m3 of LNG in most cases.
 That’s a whopping 75 to 100 million m3 of Natural Gas in one scoop.
-This would also mean that each island would need a colossal tank in order to store the LNG from which it could often feed for many months, sometimes a year per every filling.
+This would also mean that each island would need a colossal tank to store the LNG from which it could often feed for many months, sometimes a year per filling.

 As tanks are rather expensive affairs, we don’t want to blame those islanders for not having tried harder.

 But first things first.
 No small terminal without the big bulk break terminal.
-The ideal location for such a Bulk Breaker would be one of the large islands and upon first looks, only Cyprus and Crete pop into the interested onlookers eye.
+The ideal location for such a Bulk Breaker would be one of the large islands and upon first look, only Cyprus and Crete pop into the interested onlookers’ eye.

 The reason for having a larger island hosting the bulk breaker is that this terminal is first of all still a regasification terminal.
 And a pretty big one at that which means that before the terminal shall do any bulk break, it shall supply the immediate surroundings with Natural Gas just as any other terminal would.
 This requires a substantial market for gas which can be assured on the bigger islands only.

-Once the regular terminal operates normally, bulk breaking can commence – one step after the other in order to keep risk in check.
+Once the regular terminal operates normally, bulk breaking can commence – one step after the other to keep risk in check.
 Besides, those satellites need to be built as well and nobody will start building a satellite terminal when the hub is not pretty advanced in its project stage at the least.
-One wants to be sure that supply is available before committing and the satellites will depend on the hub with their entire economic survival.
+One wants to be sure that supply is available before committing and the satellites will depend on the hub for their entire economic survival.
 Nobody else can supply them easily.
-Remember, they are too small in order to land big cargoes straight.
+Remember, they are too small to land big cargoes straight.

 Back to the hub – there are essentially two ways how this can be pulled off.
 If time is of the essence, a regular vessel can be rented and converted to a Floating Storage Unit (FSU) with some vaporizers onshore plus a jetty that can be accessed from both sides.
 Such a design would allow the hub to take some more time for tank building (which it will need) and still startup earlier – on a greatly reduced capacity, however.
 But it produces early cash flow.